Woodleaf (Master of the House)

 Woodleaf to Macy: Her hologram has malfunctioned.
 I don’t know if I can get her back.
 I have to go into my workshop, in the basement to see if I can rewrite her program.

-Woodleaf goes down the basement to work, leaving Macy alone on the main floor.
+Woodleaf goes down to the basement to work, leaving Macy alone on the main floor.
 The doorbell rings, and when Macy opens the door, she is surprised to see two Federal Agents.

 Male FBI Agent: We are looking for a woman who goes by the name of Sunny Woodleaf.
 We have reason to believe she may be held on the premises against her will.